manveerKaurB/netflix-gpt/README.md

 - Update Profile
 - BugFix: Sign up user displayName and profile picture update
 - BugFix - if the user is not loggd in Redirect /browse to Login page and vice versa
+- Unsubscribed to the onAuthStateChanged callback
+- Add hard-coded values to constant file
 - Fetch movies from TMDB movies

 # Features